noahcoleman42/noahcoleman42.github.io/_projects/3oop-class-projects.md

 Rock Paper Scissors Lizard Spock
 -----
 This is a text based implementation of the classic game from _The Big Bang Theory_.
-As explained in this [video](https://youtu.be/x5Q6-wMx-K8?t=19), the game of rock paper scissors lizard spock has a number of rules to follow that are best understood visually.
+As explained in this <a href="https://youtu.be/x5Q6-wMx-K8?t=19" target="_blank">video</a>, the game of rock paper scissors lizard spock has a number of rules to follow that are best understood visually.
 The following diagram demonstrates how points are scored.

 ![Vectors pointing from winning to losing hand shapes](/images/rock-paper-scissors-lizard-spock.png)